 Furthermore, you can light the fire and use it to prepare meals because you can only go so far on protein bars, snack mix, and berries.
 For people who are camping, the fire also helps keep predators at bay because animals are startled by fire.
 This goes for mosquitoes as well — as mosquitoes cannot stand smoke and will stay away from you.

 Please note: Fire restrictions are common, especially in late summer and early fall.
 Please check with the local natural resources agencies or the Forest Service to be sure you are able to use fires during your hike or comping trip.
+Sometimes there are restrictions against any fire, and other times there are restrictions against campfires but you can still use a fully-contained flame like with a Sierra stove.
+The rules change based on conditions, so do your own research.

 By the way, the best resource we have ever seen on starting a campfire?
 Definitely this one from Cliff Jacobson.
 It is 20 minutes long, but such great education for any outdoors person.